uzegonemad/Eggplant-301/readme.txt

 3. The redirect testing feature.

 == Changelog ==

+= 2.1.1 =
+Fixed an issue where users with a lot of redirects were being limited, this fix also changed up the admin area.
+Redirects are now editable via AJAX, and the ‘add new’ form was moved to the top.

 = 2.0.1 =
 Fixed an issue where the Automatic Update would not call the import process for pre 2.0 versions.